-In 2019, the standard income tax rate applied in the Republic of Lithuania was 15% (in 2018 - 15%).
-In 2019, the standard income tax rate applied in the Republic of Latvia was 20% (in 2018 - 20%), which applies only to income from distributed profits or other transfer of the company's assets to the Company's shareholders or related parties.
-In 2019, the standard income tax rate applied in the Republic of Estonia was 20/80% (in 2018 - 20/80%), which applies only to income from distributed profits or other transfer of the company's assets to the Company's shareholders or related parties.
+In 2020, the standard income tax rate applied in the Republic of Lithuania was 15% (in 2019: 15%).
+In 2020, the standard income tax rate applied in the Republic of Latvia and the Republic of Estonia was 20% (in 2019: 20%), which applies only to income from distributed profits or other transfer of the company's assets to the Company's shareholders or related parties.

 In accordance with tax legislation of the Republic of Lithuania, as from 1 January 2008, taxable losses, except for losses related to transfer of securities and (or) financial instruments may be carried forward for an unlimited period.
 As from 1 January 2014, tax loss carry forward that is deducted cannot exceed 70% of the taxable profit of the current financial year.
-The losses from disposal of securities and (or) derivative financial instruments can be carried forward for 5 consecutive years and only be used to reduce taxable income earned from the transactions of the same nature.
+The losses from disposal of securities and/or derivatives can be carried forward for 5 consecutive years and only be used to reduce taxable income earned from the transactions of the same nature.